Murder charge for Ohio deputy in Casey Goodson Jr. shooting

 Associated Press

-An attorney for the family of Goodson, who was Black, also announced a federal civil rights lawsuit against the now-retired white deputy who shot him, Jason Meade, and the Franklin County Sheriff’s Office, alleging wrongful death and excessive use of force.
+The December 2020 shooting of Goodson, who was Black, by longtime deputy Jason Meade, who is white, led to protests in Columbus and many lingering questions, in part because the killing wasn’t recorded on body or dash camera footage.

+Meade’s lawyer says the deputy fired when Goodson pointed a gun at him.
+Goodson’s family has said he was holding a sandwich, not a gun, but noted he also had a license to carry a firearm.

-The fatal shooting of Goodson took place in Columbus on Dec.
-4, 2020, while Meade, a 17-year member of the sheriff’s office, was finishing an unsuccessful search for a fugitive as part of his work for a U.S. Marshals Service task force.
+The Dec.
+4, 2020 shooting happened as Meade, a 17-year member of the sheriff’s office, was finishing an unsuccessful search for a fugitive as part of his work for a U.S. Marshals Service task force.
 Goodson was not the subject of the fugitive search and the Marshals have said Meade wasn’t performing a mission for them at the time of the shooting.

-Meade’s attorney on Thursday released a statement providing a detailed look at the shooting from Meade’s perspective, which includes the deputy beginning a pursuit of Goodson after he said he saw him pointing a gun at another driver and then at Meade.
+The deputy began a pursuit of Goodson after he said he saw him pointing a gun at another driver and then at Meade, according to a lengthy account from Meade’s perspective released by attorney Mark Collins Thursday.
+Meade himself has not spoken publicly about the shooting.

-Meade in his car followed Goodson, whom the deputy said was “waving the firearm erratically,” and then parked and put on a tactical vest identifying himself as a member of the Marshals’ task force, according to the statement from attorney Mark Collins.
+Meade in his car followed Goodson, whom the deputy said was “waving the firearm erratically,” and then parked and put on a tactical vest identifying himself as a member of the Marshals’ task force, according to the statement.

 Meade followed Goodson on foot as Goodson walked toward a house, with Goodson carrying a gun in his right hand and a plastic bag in his left, the statement said.
 Meade identified himself as an officer and ordered Goodson to show his hands, according to Meade’s account.
 He thought Goodson was about to comply when Goodson turned and lifted his right arm back, pointing the gun at the deputy, the statement said.